JonathanPrexl/SenPa-MAE/README.md

 for the `SenPaMAE` model.

 ## Checkpoints
-Three of the checkpoints (according to the three configs) are provided in the weights folder.
-A script for how to load the weights into the encoder is provided under `src/load_model_checkpoint`.
+Three of the checkpoints (according to the three configs) are provided [here](https://drive.google.com/drive/folders/1RAhL5vAxunTkKluJt5CBSyNi1b-2TQdw?usp=drive_link) .
+A script for how to load the weights into the encoder is provided under `src/inferernce/load_model_checkpoint`.